Resource Generation Timeline

 RG moves into a new office with more space, co-cohabiting with Third Wave Foundation.

-Rodney leaves his role as director, and Elspeth and Mike become RG’s new co-directors.
+Rodney McKenzie leaves his role as director, and Elspeth Gilmore and Mike Gast become RG’s new Co-Directors.

 The first MMMC is held as an RG program, with over 50 constituents who were brand-new to RG’s work!